 A) Dress is informal and relaxed on most occasions.
 Smart casual clothes are acceptable at most restaurants.

-In summer, a light jacket or sweater should be included in your luggage should the weather turn cooler.
+In summer, include a light jacket or sweater in your luggage should the weather turn cooler.
 You can expect some rain, so don’t forget a light waterproof jacket or coat.